Jargan76/Eric_Hebel/README.md

 # Eric_Hebel
-This is me!
-This is where I can put all my goodies, in one nice location.
+ This is my resume page.
+I will use this static site to display my resume.
+I will update this site from time to time, as i change jobs.
+"Hopefully not too often."